 O: We are not in a hurry, so you can make a long answer. [smiles]

 A: The situation is as follows.
 If there is a client or a manager, who evolved in their thoughts and professional life for a long time, they will have a “professional shift,” and their values will become more complex: teamwork, the value of excellence (is one of the values of SoftServe as far as I remember).
 And they understand these values because they are more senior.
 They realize that their value consists of many bricks.
 And they do not even question whether there is the value of trust.
-In reality, the new people that only arrive at the company or for whom it is the first job, they do not emphasize trust as something of particular importance.
+In reality, the new people that only arrive at the company or for whom it is the first job, do not emphasize trust as something of particular importance.
 They may lack that brick.

 That is why we have started with “axioms” before going to more complex values, to theorems that are being built on axioms.
 So, we have chosen our axioms as 4 values.
 This is one of the reasons why beginners’ values do not work well.
-Because there is a gap between people who create values, people who identify and communicate them, and people who have to use them.
+Because there is a gap between people who create values, people who identify and communicate with them, and people who have to use them.
 Complex values are complex in use.
 It is the same reason why not anybody can quickly prove a theorem knowing 4 basic axioms.
 Is it difficult to prove a theorem?
 Just spend several hours on it.
 But not everyone can do it.
-The same way, not everyone can use complex values.
+In the same way, not everyone can use complex values.
 And people have troubles with the basic ones.
-If people did not have troubles with the basic value of trust, we would not sit right here right now and talk about trust.
+If people did not have trouble with the basic value of trust, we would not sit right here right now and talk about trust.

-For some people, it is difficult to realize that trust accelerates relations, gives more chances, when you trust people, have a credit of trust just because you like them, just because they sit in front of you, just because you may have a future cooperation or may not have, but you still trust them.
+For some people, it is difficult to realize that trust accelerates relations, gives more chances, when you trust people, have a credit of trust just because you like them, just because they sit in front of you, just because you may have future cooperation or may not have, but you still trust them.
 You trust their words, you do not double-check them.
 Doubtlessly, there will be occasions when you will receive burns.
 But these occasions will be less, less frequent than stories of success when trust helps you.

 “They realize that their value consists of many bricks”